alisio/Minute-Ninja/README.md

 - `--max-tokens`: Maximum tokens to generate in response
 - `--title`: Meeting title (if not provided, will be inferred automatically)
 - `--date`: Meeting date (if not provided, will be inferred automatically)
+- `--output`: Custom output file path (if not provided, will be generated automatically)

 ## Advanced Configuration